starbeamjs/starbeam/docs/PACKAGE-SURFACE-TRIAGE.md

 `IntoResourceBlueprint<T>`, plus a `pending | attached` result that always carries the framework callback ref.
 Vue adds the non-hooks version of that
-evidence: `@starbeam/vue` exposes `elementResourceDirective`, whose custom directive owns the resource scope for an element, subscribes to runtime invalidations, schedules sync through Vue, and finalizes when the element unmounts.
+evidence: `@starbeam/vue` exposes `elementResourceDirective`, whose custom directive owns the resource lifetime for an element, subscribes to runtime invalidations, schedules sync through Vue, and finalizes when the element unmounts.
+Svelte adds the attachment dialect and now shares the renderer setup primitive with Vue.
 This is stronger evidence for a shared Starbeam DOM attachment concept than the earlier React-only probe. `@starbeam/modifier` still only exposes `ElementPlaceholder`, which models element availability but not the resource-shaped public contract.

 #### DOM attachment contract sketch